Main Article Content

 The following guidelines apply to all users:

-- -Individuals may view, download, print, or save Journal content for the purposes of research and teaching.
+- 1-Individuals may view, download, print, or save Journal content for research and teaching purposes.

-- -Any use and/or copies of this Journal in whole or in part, must include the customary bibliographic citation, including author attribution, date, article title, the Journal name and its website address.
+- 2-Any use and/or copies of this journal in whole or part must include the customary bibliographic citation, including author attribution, date, article title, the Journal name, and website address.

 Authors who publish with this journal agree to the following terms: